-- 4. Research involving the collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are publicly available or if the information is recorded by the investigator in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects. - 5.
-Research and demonstration projects which are conducted by or subject to the approval of department or agency heads, and which are: (i) designed to examine current public benefit or service programs; (ii) procedures for obtaining benefits or services under those programs; (iii) possible changes in or alternatives to those programs; or (iv) possible changes in methods or levels of payment for benefits or services under those programs. - 6.
-Taste and food quality evaluation and consumer acceptance studies: (i) if wholesome foods without additives are consumed; or (ii) if a food is consumed that contains a food ingredient at the level for use found to be safe, or agricultural chemical or environmental contaminant at the level found to be safe, by the Food and Drug Administration or approved by the EPA or Environment Protection Agency or the Food Safety and Inspection Service of the USDA.

-Non-HHS-supported research that presents no more than minimal risk to a subject (i.e., not exceeding risk ordinarily encountered in daily life) may be approved by expedited review if it falls into one of the following categories:

-- 1. Collection of hair and nail clippings in a non-disfiguring manner, deciduous teeth, and permanent teeth if patient care indicated a need for extraction. - 2.
-Collection of excreta and external secretions including sweat, uncannulated saliva, placenta removed at delivery, and amniotic fluid at the time of rupture of the membrane prior to or during labor. - 3.
-Recording of data from subjects eighteen years of age or older using noninvasive procedures routinely employed in clinical practice.
-This includes the use of physical sensors that are applied either to the surface of the body or at a distance and do not involve input of matter or significant amounts of energy into the subject or an invasion of the subject's privacy.
-It also includes such procedures as weighing, testing sensory acuity, electrocardiography, electroencephalography, thermography, detection of naturally occurring radioactivity, diagnostic echography, and electroretinography.
-This does not include exposure to electromagnetic radiation outside the visible range (for example, x-rays, microwaves). - 4.
-Collection of blood samples by venipuncture, in amounts not exceeding 450 milliliters in an eight-week period and no more often than two times per week from subjects eighteen years of age or older and who are in good health and not pregnant.
+- B. Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior if: i) information taken from these sources is recorded in such a manner that subjects cannot be identified directly or through identifiers linked to the subjects, and ii) any disclosure of subjects' responses outside the research could not reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, or reputation. - C. Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation (including observation by participants) of public behavior, that is not exempt under B of this section if: (i) the subjects are elected or appointed public officials or candidates for public office; or (ii) the confidentiality of the personally identifiable information will be maintained throughout the research and thereafter. - D. Research involving the collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are publicly available or if the information is recorded by the investigator in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects. - E. Research and demonstration projects which are conducted by or subject to the approval of department or agency heads, and which are: (i) designed to examine current public benefit or service programs; (ii) procedures for obtaining benefits or services under those programs; (iii) possible changes in or alternatives to those programs; or (iv) possible changes in methods or levels of payment for benefits or services under those programs. - F. Taste and food quality evaluation and consumer acceptance studies: (i) if wholesome foods without additives are consumed; or (ii) if a food is consumed that contains a food ingredient at the level for use found to be safe, or agricultural chemical or environmental contaminant at the level found to be safe, by the Food and Drug Administration or approved by the EPA or Environment Protection Agency or the Food Safety and Inspection Service of the USDA. - Non-HHS-supported research that presents no more than minimal risk to a subject (i.e., not exceeding risk ordinarily encountered in daily life) may be approved by expedited review if it falls into one of the following categories: - A. Collection of hair and nail clippings in a non-disfiguring manner, deciduous teeth, or permanent teeth if patient care indicates a need for extraction. - B. Collection of excreta and external secretions including sweat, uncannulated saliva, placenta removed at delivery, and amniotic fluid at the time of rupture of the membrane prior to or during labor. - C. Recording of data from subjects eighteen years of age or older using noninvasive procedures routinely employed in clinical practice.
+This includes the use of physical sensors that are applied either to the surface of the body or at a distance and do not involve input of matter or significant amounts of energy into the subject or an invasion of